InfHighDim/infhighdim.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in math, Remin University of China, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in math, Remin University of China, 2015
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in math, University of Chinese Academy of Sciences, 2018.
+Research Interests: machine learning and optimization.

 Work experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+* From Sep.
+2018 to July 2021: Huwei
+* From Sep.
+2018 to April 2023: Tencent
+* From April 2023: China University of Mining and Technology, Beijing

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
+* Python
-  * Sub-skill 2.3
+* Pytorch
-* Skill 3
+* Matlab

 Publications
 ======